-You can submit your First-Year Seminar choices anytime between January 5 - 11.
+You can submit your First Year Seminar choices anytime between December 7 - 13.
 Submitting your seminars is not a first-come, first-served process.
 Students will be assigned to a seminar based on the availability of their choices after the submission window ends.
-Notification of your First Year Seminar placement will be emailed to you prior to orientation.

-If you do not have online access during the selection period, you may email your First-Year Seminar choices to Claire Wilkinson, Associate Registrar at cwilkinson@middlebury.edu
+Notification of your First Year Seminar placement will be emailed to you.
+If you do not have online access during the selection period, you may email your First Year Seminar choices to Claire Wilkinson, Associate Registrar at cwilkinson@middlebury.edu